Andywood10/HLP_csv2ibex/README.rst

 csv2ibex
 ========

-csv2ibex is a Python script to convert a tab-delimited CSV file to a Javascript input file for Ibex (Internet Based EXperiments).
+csv2ibex is a Python script to convert a tab-delimited CSV file to a Javascript input file for  `Ibex <http://github.com/addrummond/ibex>`_ (Internet Based EXperiments).
 It can also be used to format the results file obtained from Ibex.
-Complete documentation for Ibex, including how to host your own server and the format of the JS input files, is available at (url here).
+Complete documentation for Ibex, including how to host your own server and the format of the JS input files, is available at http://code.google.com/p/webspr/wiki/Documentation03.

 Running the Script
 ------------------